delgada-ui/delgada/README.md

 Features include:

 - File-system based routing
-- Ludicously lightweight – currently less than 200 LOC and no dependencies 🤯
+- Ludicrously lightweight – currently 1.2kB (minified and compressed) 🤯
 - Web components as a first class citizen – bring your own framework (or none at all)!
 - Static markup components and styling using template literal strings
 - Flexible page templates